-Prerequisites and Prior Experience
+Prior Experience

-The prerequisite for GGS 432 is GGS 311.
+There are no prerequisites for GGS 632, although GGS 553 is recommended.
 Prior experience with programming languages or simulation platforms and software is not required.
+Prior experience with geographic information systems and/or spatial data will be recommended.